 Since the government guidelines have changed, we’ve been working hard to devise a plan to keep everyone safe while enjoying our beautiful reservoirs.
-This weekend we’ve reopened the car parks at six of our reservoirs so visitors can walk around them as long as social distancing rules are observed.
+We’ve reopened the car parks (apart from Crult Moor at at Scammonden reservoir) so visitors can walk around them as long as social distancing rules are observed.

 The Countryside Code: Respect - Protect – Enjoy.

 Yorkshire Water provides car parks, toilets, walking trails, bike trails and horse trails all for FREE.
 Please respect our land when visiting and follow the Countryside Code.

 Keep dogs under effective control and be aware of farm animals.

 The following is taken from The Countryside Code:

 When you take your dog into the outdoors, always ensure it does not disturb wildlife, farm animals, horses or other people by keeping it under effective control.
 This means that you: